-In order to strengthen the Small Disciplines, the Federal Ministry of Education and Research (BMBF) has launched a whole range of measures.
-Almost 60 projects demonstrate their capabilities under the slogan " Small Disciplines – Great Potential" (Federal Gazette of 24.06.2016): They have succeeded in establishing a unique university profile in research and education, developing attractive study programmes, and opening up new research fields for young academics.
-Moreover, studies, annual meetings and conferences have improved knowledge in and about the Small Disciplines.
+In order to strengthen the Small Disciplines, the Federal Ministry of Education and Research (BMBF) has launched a whole range of measures: almost 60 projects demonstrate their capabilities under the slogan " Small Disciplines – great potential” (funding guideline, Federal Gazette of June 24, 2016): They have successfully helped in shaping a unique university profile in research and education, developing attractive study programmes, and opening up new research fields for young academics.
+Moreover, studies, annual meetings and conferences continuously improve knowledge in and about the Small Disciplines.

 The “Small Disciplines – university weeks” that were organised in 2019 by the German Rectors' Conference have also made the Small Disciplines better known in selected German universities and beyond.
 In addition, the BMBF funded another competition " Small Disciplines: visibly innovative", which was conducted by the German Rectors' Conference, and in doing so provided additional impetus for communication and networking in the context of Small Disciplines.